 Treatment is determined by your cat's specific clinical signs and problems.
 It is important to remember that these infections are usually mild and self-limiting.
 However, if corneal ulcers develop, it is important to treat these appropriately and thoroughly to prevent permanent eye damage (for further details, see our handout "Corneal Ulcers in Cats").

 The following are common treatment regimens used in treating recurrent feline herpes viral conjunctivitis:

 - Topical anti-viral medications

 - L-lysine – nutritional supplement often used lifelong to aid in reducing viral replication

 - Vaccination with the intranasal herpes and calicivirus vaccine two to three times a year may be beneficial in stimulating local immunity

 - Acyclovir, an oral antiviral medication may be used in severe or poorly responsive cases.
 Because of its potential toxicity in cats, only cats with a confirmed herpesvirus infection should receive this medication, and it should be started at a low dose.
-With this medication, it is necessary to monitor the CBC (Complete Blood Count, a type of blood test) every two to three weeks
+With this medication, it is necessary to monitor the patient’s blood through complete blood count (CBC) testing every two to three weeks.

 "There is no cure for herpesvirus infections."